 Aside from the functionality, we also added some perks to boost the user experience.
 For example, PDF reports are a handy feature that allows users to download the research results in a more convenient format.
 This one is much appreciated by the users, as well as the other application capabilities.

 We successfully created a commercial subscription-based application the client was very much satisfied with.
-Afterward, SeraCare hired in-house developers to maintain and further develop the project.
+Afterward, SeraCare hired in-house developers to maintain and further develop the laboratory software.

 We are burning not only with cool projects, but also with the people behind them.
 And a perfect team match truly matters.
 Our clients are our partners, co-authors, and friends at all project stages.
 Here are some examples of times when Gearheart became a best-fit teammate for our customers.